All graphics and images are copyright of A True Church

 IV.
 Godly Limits

 Even though Paul says, "All things are lawful for me," he also says, "but I will not be brought under the power of any" (1 Corinthians 6:12).
 Masturbation should not control the individual.
-The individual should be in control of any masturbation.
 Self-control is a fruit of the Spirit (Galatians 5:23) and should be a continual reality in the life of any believer (Romans 8:5-6).

 Also, for married people Paul writes,